Dry Stone Route GR221 (Pollença - Sóller - Valldemossa) - Mallorca, Spain

 Start a bodyweight calisthenics program and make it a habit

 I’m pleased to say I attained all three goals, but it took my final trip of the year to attain the elevation gain goal.
 I met the 1000 mile goal in November, but with only a few weeks left in the year I had 10,000 feet still to go to make the elevation goal.
-I knew I’d need a trip with some heavy climbing, so Mallorca, Spain was a perfect place to go to get some serious elevation gain in over a relatively short distance due to its steep and high peaks (which surprisingly are not volcanic in nature).
+I knew I’d need a trip with some heavy climbing, so Mallorca, Spain was a perfect place to go to get some serious elevation gain in over a relatively short distance because of its steep and high peaks (which surprisingly are not volcanic).
 As for the calisthenics goal, I will share more about my thoughts on strength training for ultrarunners in another post.

 As you can see in the elevation chart, there were three main peaks, the main one being at about 4,000 feet (1200m).
-Given that the run starts at almost sea level, that’s a pretty good day of climbing.
+Given that the run starts at almost sea level that’s a good day of climbing.

-The wow factor on this run though began at about mile 21 (34k) on the final peak at 2800 feet (850m).
+The wow factors on this run though began at about mile 21 (34k) on the final peak at 2800 feet (850m).
 It was here the descent into Sóller started but also was at the exact moment the sun began to set.
 The sky was painted in pastels framed within the walls of the pass I was about to descend.
-I spent a good bit of time just watching the sun set.
-As such, it was a good thing I had my flashlight for the darkness descended quickly.
+I spent a good bit of time just watching the sunset.
+It was a good thing I had my flashlight for the darkness descended quickly.

-I entered the Ecocrier hotel and while they seemed a little surprised by my appearance they were happy to see me arrive.
-I really enjoyed the owners who have quite a nice place that while very cozy also was super interesting visually with very unique art.
+I entered the Ecocrier hotel and while they seemed a little surprised by my appearance; they were happy to see me arrive.
+I really enjoyed the owners who have a nice place that while cozy also was super interesting visually with unique art.
 That night they prepared dinner for the guests since the town is mostly shutdown in the winter.
-Thankfully I arrived in time as that was the one looming bit of time pressure since I knew if I didn’t make it there likely were not many food options in town.
+Thankfully, I arrived in time as that was the one looming bit of time pressure since I knew if I didn’t make it there likely were few food options in town.

 After a pleasant night sleep in my super comfortable room, day two started with a big breakfast at the hotel.
 After having the hotel owners help me secure a cab for later that day from Valldemossa to the airport I was off.
 At the time I thought I’d have plenty of time to make it to Valldemossa for my taxi, but that turned out not to be true.

 To get to Valldemossa from Sóller you have to climb two mountains.
 The first peaks out at about 1000 feet (300m) and the second at 3000 feet (900m).
-What is cool about the run is after the first peak you descend back to sea level where you are treated to some amazing views of the ocean from steep cliffs.
-Just off the coast are some very unique rock formations and water so clear you can see the bottom.
-After taking some time enjoying the waves crashing on the shore, I turned around for the 6 miles (10 km) climb to 3000 feet (900m).
-Almost the entirety of this route is on switch backs that go along the dry stone terraces.
-It was this part that had me awestruck as to the ability of humans to transform the land without much more than their own strength.
-These terraces were built over a few hundreds of years in the period around 900-1200 AD.
+What is cool about the run is after the first peak you descend back to sea level where you are treated to some amazing views of the ocean from the steep cliffs.
+Just off the coast are unique rock formations and water so clear you can see the bottom.
+After taking time enjoying the waves crashing on the shore, I turned around for the 6 miles (10 km) climb to 3000 feet (900m).
+Almost this entire route is on switch backs that go along the dry stone terraces.
+It was this part that had me awestruck as to the ability of humans to transform the land with little more than their own strength.
+They built these terraces over a few hundreds of years in the period around 900-1200 AD.
 From what I’ve read, each generation of a family would build a new terrace.
-While its mostly overgrown with trees now, one can imagine the farms that would have lined the mountain along these terraces.
+While it’s mostly overgrown with trees now, one can imagine the farms that would have lined the mountain along these terraces.
 It’s also amazing to think how often the farmers would have had to ascend and descend these as part of caring for their crops.
 Simply amazing!

 Day two ended with a 5 mile (8 km) descent of 1800 feet (550m).
-Parts were quite steep, and the trail not so good as it was on day one.
-I really had to push the pace near the end since I’d opted to spend more time along the coast, so was only going to have about 30 minutes to shower before the taxi arrived.
-While it’d be a bit more relaxing to not have the time pressure, that is one of the things that makes these quick weekend trips so fun.
+Parts were steep, and the trail not so good as it was on day one.
+I really had to push the pace near the end since I’d opted to spend more time along the coast, so would only have about 30 minutes to shower before the taxi arrived.
+While it’d be more relaxing to not have the time pressure, that is one thing that makes these quick weekend trips so fun.